 New section (Jul 13 '11, section #8.8) — Some new thoughts about how stretching for trigger points might work — quite different from the mainstream theory — inspired some new stretching science.
 See section #8.8, What about neurology?
 Stretch tolerance.

 Major rewrite (Jul 13 '11, section #3.14) — This might as well be a new section — not only did I re-write it, I gave it a completely new purpose.
 Previously the “bamboo cage” was a minor metaphor used to illustrate a possible mechanism for sensitization of muscle tissue.
 Now it is the basis of an extended and (I think) interesting exploration of how the concept of trigger points might actually be debunked.
 Pretty weighty stuff, but delivered with a major effort to make it interesting to any reader.
 Hope you enjoy it!
-See section #3.14, “The bamboo cage” — lessons from immobilization torture.
+See section #3.14, “The bamboo cage” — what immobilization torture can tell us about the nature of muscle pain and massage.

 Minor update (Jul 12 '11, section #7.5) — Added an interesting observation about how Vitamin D supplementation might work.
 See section #7.5, Vitamin D deficiency.